Library

 Over the past few years media blasting has become a popular tool for removing old finishes in preparation for applying a new coat of stain.
 However, media blasting significantly increases the porosity of the wood, thus allowing it to absorb much more stain than those wood surfaces that have been chemically stripped, sanded, or pressure washed.

 This high absorption results in a darker final stain color than that typically reflected by a color chart.
 In addition, wood is not uniform and media blasting often emphasizes the differences in wood grain absorption, even on a single log.
 This results in streaks and blotches due to varying amount of stain absorbed by different areas of the wood.
-PRELUDE solves many of the potential problems created by media blasting.
+Lifeline Prelude solves many of the potential problems created by media blasting.

 Recommendations for the use of Prelude: